Have you ever heard of anyone white water rafting Columbus GA waters?

 - You can easily make a fun vacation for everyone out of visiting Georgia during its peak tourism season.

-And here are a few reasons to go during the whitewater rafting in Columbus off-season instead:
+And here are a few reasons to go during the off-season instead:

-- During the whitewater rafting in Columbus off-season, hotel rooms are cheaper and it may be easier to find food and lodging in the area.
+- During the off-season, hotel rooms are cheaper and it may be easier to find food and lodging in the area.

-- The whitewater rafting in Columbus off-season may also bring deals from some of the rafting companies looking to fill their rafts at a discounted price before tackling the river.
+- The off-season may also bring deals from some of the rafting companies looking to fill their rafts at a discounted price before tackling the river.

 - Since the river is fed by a dam release every day, there’s no need to worry about water levels being too low for safe and enjoyable rafting at any time of the year.